The holiday season is here and whatever website you visit these days, they all seem to have figured out the holiday-themed design.

-Getting your business festive for the holidays doesn’t have to stop at just your storefront — there’s plenty of cheer to spread to the online world.
+Getting your business ready for the holidays doesn’t have to stop at just your storefront — there’s plenty of cheer to spread to the online world.
 With in-store foot traffic continuing to dwindle (a 7.5% decline last year from 2016), more shoppers are grabbing their hot cocoa and bundling themselves up on the couch to do some online shopping.
-It’s time to also hunker down in front of your computer to start brainstorming how to switch up your website for the holidays.
+It’s time to sit down in front of your own computer and start brainstorming how to switch up your website for the holidays.

 Before you make any changes

 When it comes to keeping holiday shoppers on your site, you are going to want to plan things out as far as design goes.
 Not only will having a plan save you time, but also result in a cleaner look when you’re done with the whole project.
 If you dive headfirst into making edits to your website, you will quickly realize that you may be wasting a lot of time switching images out, playing around with colors, and adjusting your CTAs.
 Below are a few things to map out:

 Figure out what sales and discounts you want to promote this year.
 Take inventory, run some numbers, and carefully determine what percentage or monetary discount you want to give users.

 Make sure you can afford to reduce prices on the products or services you offer and don’t forget to not go too crazy with the sales.
 Sometimes it is better to discount only a few items, while the others should be left at full price.

 Looking back at previous holiday seasons is one of the best ways to help you decide on what to do with your website this year.
 What were last year’s CTAs?
 What images did you use?
 Did you include a holiday pop-up on your website or a coupon code?
 Try to remember what worked and what didn’t and base your design decisions on this knowledge.